stickies/stickies.github.com/_posts/2013-9-30-drb-for-president.markdown

 ### API SERVER

+{% highlight ruby %}
-    Gemfile
+# Gemfile
 gem 'songkick-oauth-provider' # 20 thousand lines of code! gem 'rabl' # 20 thousand lines of code! gem 'grape' # 20 thousand lines of code! gem 'draper' # 20 thousand lines of code!
+{% endhighlight %}

 Now implement the OAUTH # 200 lines of code!
 Now implement the API endpoint # 200 lines of code!

 ### CLIENT APP

+{% highlight ruby %}
-    Gemfile
+# Gemfile
 gem 'oauth-client' # 20 thousand lines of code! gem 'httparty' # 20 thousand lines of code!
+{% endhighlight %}

 + An impossibly difficult setup, if you ever want to use me in UAT.

 ...
 Now implement consuming the API # 200 lines of code!

 ... and this is just for one endpoint!